 It’s a never ending journey.
 As one trail ends you’re thinking of the next.
 It’s the lengthy days.
 The maps.
 The sun and the dust.
 Your gear and food condensed masterfully into your backpack.
 Where it all begins, overnight on the trail immersed in our big backyard.

 Long-distance hiking in Australia comes in all forms – well established trails to gnarly water-sparse wilderness traverses.
 At Making Tracks we’re driven to experience whatever the trail can offer, and share those experiences for the benefit of enriching Australian hiking culture.

 Read more on Long-Distance Hiking here.

 Hiking through unique landscapes grants us all with incredible opportunities to photograph its beauty.
-The Making Tracks Collection of photos covers overnight trails and national parks from all around the country (acknowledging there’s a higher portion of photos from the SE corner, nearest to home – with intention to grow our team across the country into the future!).
+The Making Tracks [ Collection ] of photos covers overnight trails and national parks from all around the country (acknowledging there’s a higher portion of photos from the SE corner, nearest to home – with intention to grow our team across the country into the future!).

 Like what you see?
 If you want to know more about trails, about natural photography, about long distance hiking, or just to say g’day – that’s great!
 We really want to hear from you!!
 Drop Making Tracks a line through our contact page.